SimVascular/simvascular.github.io-archive/source/documentation/quickguide/_datamanager.md

 ## Data Manager

 Data Manager is normally located on the left side of the main window.
 It lists and organize all the loaded data in a tree structure.
-After data is loaded from a file, a data node (representint the data) shows in Data Manager.
+After data is loaded from a file, a data node (representing the data) shows in Data Manager.

 To open a file (loading data into Data Manager):